publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s426.md

 [Pub.
 L. 96–473, § 2(c)][/us/pl/96/473/s2/c], Oct.
 19, 1980, [94 Stat.
 2263][/us/stat/94/2263], provided that:

-> “For purposes of section 226 of such Act \[this section\] as amended by subsection (a) of this section, an individual who filed an application for monthly insurance benefits under section 202 of such Act \[[section 402 of this title][/us/usc/t42/s402]\] prior to the effective date of the amendment made by subsection (a) \[see [section 2(c) of Pub.
-L. 96–473][/us/pl/96/473/s2/c], set out above as an Effective Date of 1980 Amendment note\] shall be deemed to have filed an application for hospital insurance benefits under part A of title XVIII of such Act \[part A of subchapter XVIII of this chapter\] at the time he applied for such benefits under section 202 regardless of the continuing status or effect of the application for benefits under section 202, if he would have been entitled to benefits under that section had such application remained in effect.”
+> “For purposes of section 226 of such Act \[[42 U.S.C.
+426][/us/usc/t42/s426]\] as amended by subsection (a) of this section, an individual who filed an application for monthly insurance benefits under section 202 of such Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] prior to the effective date of the amendment made by subsection (a) \[see [section 2(c) of Pub.
+L. 96–473][/us/pl/96/473/s2/c], set out above as an Effective Date of 1980 Amendment note\] shall be deemed to have filed an application for hospital insurance benefits under part A of title XVIII of such Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\] at the time he applied for such benefits under section 202 regardless of the continuing status or effect of the application for benefits under section 202, if he would have been entitled to benefits under that section had such application remained in effect.”

  __GAO Report__